Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 Thy patience and long-suffering still invite me,

-I come!
+I !
 Ah hide Thou not thy face!

 Make me to sing once more of joy and gladness,